ricardocrescenti/flutter-module-provider/README.md

 # module_provider

-Package to facilitate creation applications in modules structure pattern.
+This package facilitates the creation of applications in the module structure, with service injection, components and state management.

 ```dart
 import 'package:module_provider/module_provider.dart';
 ```

-**Module:** The module contain the basic structure with services, submodules and components, keeping the instances of services and submodules.
-When module is dispose, all services are disposed also.

-**Service:** The service provide functions and properties to components, submodules and other services, he is created and maintained in memory until module be disposed.

-**Component:** Componentes are a pages or widgets extended from StatefulWidget, but with a simple class, don't needing create a StatefullWidget and State class.

-**Controller:** The controller are utilized inside a components, for maintain the logical separated from component.
+Below I will explain how `Module`,` Service`, `Component` and` Controller` are used, and then we will explain how to use the state management classes with` ValueProvider`, `ValuesProvider` and` ServiceConsumer` and also how to consume these values, ​​and be notified whenever there are any changes to these values.

 ---

 ## **Module**

+The module contains the basic structure with services, submodules, and components, keeping services instances.
+When the module is disposed, all services are also disposed.

-On `main.dart`, I informed that the `AppModule` is my root module, how much the module is create, the structure of widgets informed in `build` method of the module is returned.
+On `main.dart`, I informed that the `AppModule` is my root module, how much the module is create, the widget informed in `build` method  is returned.

 ```dart
 import 'package:flutter/material.dart';